techfolios/template-old/essays/uiframeworks.md

 <img class="ui centered medium image"
      src="http://courses.ics.hawaii.edu/ics314f19/morea/ui-frameworks/wod-dvine-logo.png">
 ```
 As you can see, the syntax can be as simple as saying what you want the specific item to do.
-While this won't work all the time, semantic ui has a [https://semantic-ui.com/introduction/getting-started.html]
+While this won't work all the time, semantic ui has a [website](https://semantic-ui.com/introduction/getting-started.html) with documentation and example code of how to use certain classes that is easy to navigate.

+## **Overall**
+UI frameworks are a great a tool to use when designing a website as they make it easy to create beautiful front-end displays.
+There can be a fairly big learning curve, especially when your code is not behaving how you expected or wanted it to.
+This is because it is a framework, and so a lot of the work is being done behind the scenes and when it is not working, you need to read the documentation to figure out where it is going wrong.
+It can also get confusing knowing which classes and its content take precedence over another.
+However, once you get past the struggles, UI frameworks are a powerful tool that can improve the look of your website in just a few minutes.